 TheWriteBoat was originally a restored 1977 Cargile Cutter Cruiser christened in June 1999 as SunSmiles.
 It was the office and media relations “writing room” of my former company, TTTDG, Ltd..
-Whether working at the stand-up desk or while sitting in the dinette, the old boat provided the perfect solitude for research and writing, whether for client proposals, reports, business articles, and rarely letting my mind go where the imagination might lead it.
-Today, TheWriteBoat, known on the water as “Slow Dance,” is a sweet little 2006 Mainship 34 T, as in trawler.
-Between time spent aboard “Slow Dance,” and the inspirational view from my “official” writing room, I’ll be able to pen words and thoughts that entertain my readers.
+Whether working at the stand-up desk or while sitting in the dinette, the old boat provided the perfect solitude for research and writing, whether for client proposals, reports, business articles, and periodically letting my mind go where the imagination might lead it.
+Today, TheWriteBoat, known as “Slow Dance,” is a sweet little 2006 Mainship 34T, as in trawler.
+Between time spent aboard “Slow Dance,” and the inspirational view from the writing room, I’ll be able to pen words and thoughts that may hopefully entertain you.

 If you’ve read this far, I hope the content of TheWriteBoat blog will bring you back from time to time.
 You’ll always be welcome!
 I’ll make you a promise – you will not get overwhelmed with TheWriteBoat posts.
 My plan is to post monthly, though periodically you may receive back to back posts.
 That’s the plan because I personally do not appreciate any blog that posts daily.
 If you get two posts back to back, it will be for a valid reason.